seanmorris/subspace-client/README.md

 	message         // payload
-	channel         // channel message was received on origin          // message origin (user or server) originId        // uid if origin is user, 0 if origin is server originalChannel // channel message was published on
+	channel         // channel message was received on origin          // message origin (user or server) originId        // uid of sender
+	originalChannel // channel message was published on

 	console.log('message received!', message);